What42Pizza/scoped-ref/readme.md

 # Scoped Ref

-A fast, lightweight, and safe way to use non-`'static` data where `'static` is expected.
+A fast, lightweight, and safe way to use non-`'static` references in `'static` contexts.
 This gives functionality similar to `std::thread::scoped()`, but this can be used anywhere (including async code).

+This is done with runtime checks

 ### Example usage: